lix2ng/qdsv/README.md

 You'll need arm-none-eabi-gcc to compile.
 Details are all in the code comments.

 This code is in Public Domain without any warranty; please read the LICENSE.
 Bug fixes, performance reports and improvements are all welcome.

+NOTE 1f2i: Most stones have been turned.
+This marks the end of the 2021 CNY holiday session.

 ## The interface